mattermost/mattermost/README.md

 ## License

-To read the license agreement visit [here](https://github.com/mattermost/mattermost-server/blob/master/LICENSE.txt)
+See the [LICENSE file](LICENSE.txt) for license rights and limitations.

 ## Get the Latest News